More about: 11 Reina Sofia Museum Best Artworks

 - Date: 1934.

-- Location: Room 205.04 of the Reina Sofia.
+- Location: Room 205.04 of the Reina Sofía.

-4. A world, by Ángeles Santos
+4. A World, by Ángeles Santos

 - Location: Room 205.06 of the Reina Sofía.

-5. Woman in blue, by Picasso
+5. The Woman in Blue, by Picasso

 - Author: Pablo Ruiz Picasso.